shaelebrown/tdads/README.md

 from tdads.machine_learning import *
 from tdads.inference import *
-from numpy.random import uniform from math import cos, sin from ripser import ripser import matplotlib.pyplot as plt
+from numpy.random import uniform from numpy import array from math import cos, sin, pi from ripser import ripser import matplotlib.pyplot as plt